theNewDynamic/coosbay-1/site/content/blog/winter-steelhead-fishing-forecast-for-2019.md

 date: 2019-01-07 19:54:39 +0000
 description: ''
 image: ''
-tags: []
+tags:
+- best winter steelhead fishing
+- winter steelhead fishing trip
+- 'Oregon Coast fishing trip '
 categories: []

 ---
-_Of the many outdoor recreational activities here on Oregon’s Adventure Coast, winter steelhead fishing is undoubtedly a favorite among sportsmen!
-Coos Bay, North Bend and Charleston have a bounty of incredible fishing options, so we asked a local expert where fishermen can go to find the best winter steelhead fishing._

-We checked with **Gary Vonderohe**, a Fish Biologist with the [Oregon Department of Fish & Wildlife](https://www.dfw.state.or.us/resources/fishing/) in Charleston, who shares his tips and recommendations below to help you plan your winter steelhead fishing trip to Coos Bay!
+_Winter steelhead fishing is one of our most popular outdoor recreational activities here in Coos Bay, North Bend and Charleston during the winter months.
+We recently asked one of our local fishing experts,_ **Gary Vonderohe** from the [Oregon Department of Fish & Wildlife](https://www.dfw.state.or.us/resources/fishing/) , _to share some tips to help anglers get the most out of their winter steelhead fishing trip._

-To learn more, you can always check with the [Oregon Department of Fish & Wildlife](https://www.dfw.state.or.us/resources/fishing/) for the most up to date recreation report and visit [Oregon’s Adventure Coast](https://oregonsadventurecoast.com/equipment-rent-and-buy) for a list of local bait and tackle shops.
-Visit our website to learn about more [fresh water fishing options](https://oregonsadventurecoast.com/tripideas/fresh-water-fishing-options--by-body-of-water) in Coos Bay.

-**By Gary Vonderohe**

 With a lack of rain in November through mid-December,  our winter steelhead fishing season was off to a slow start.
 However,  more rain in the forecast means that winter steelhead have begun moving into the Coos and Coquille basins.
 Here's what anglers need to know for this season: